shuds13/python-tutorials/python.pypi-packaging.md

 Related content includes:

- - setup.py includes mapping a different source directory structure to packages and subpackages using the package_dir setup argument.
+ - setup.py includes mapping a different source directory structure to packages and sub-packages using the package_dir setup argument.

  - Use  of a MANIFEST file to specify source distribution.